E-cigarette, or Vaping Product, Use Associated Lung Injury (EVALI)

 What are the risk factors of EVALI?

 The primary risk factor for EVALI is current or previous use of a vaping device.

 How is EVALI diagnosed?

-What’s more, there is no single test for EVALI.
-It’s what is known as a “diagnosis of exclusion,” which means that a doctor will conduct tests to rule out other potential diseases and conditions.
+There is no single test for EVALI; it’s what is known as a “diagnosis of exclusion,” which means that a doctor will conduct tests to rule out other potential diseases and conditions.